patrickfatrick/gregorian/README.md

 [Moment](http://momentjs.com/) is the OG date library.
 It has a pretty jquery-esque approach, so you're forced to work with an overloaded and mutable `moment` object to do everything and then convert it to a date at the end, or whatever.
 Gregorian works with native dates and is completely mutable.
 Because Gregorian uses individual functions you get to import only what you need and nothing more.

 [date-fns](https://date-fns.org) is more in line with gregorian but is larger in scope.
 APIs are a bit different though, for instance gregorian has currying built-in so it's trivial to make your own utility functions.
 IMO many of gregorian's APIs provide more utility and flexibility than date-fn's equivalents.
-Comparison functions (isBefore, isAfter) only return a boolean, while gregorian's compareTime returns a number indicating which date comes after.
+Comparison functions (isBefore, isAfter) only return a boolean, while gregorian's compare returns a number indicating which date comes after.
 Difference functions return an integer while gregorian's return a float.
 There's very little support for UTC.

 Both of the above libraries were clearly intended to be widely used and so represent many use cases.
 Gregorian is something I came up with for my personal projects, with a more focused set of features.
 You absolutely should use Moment or date-fns if it makes sense.